dontlaugh/rocket-yew-starter-pack/README.md

 ## Getting Started

 Install rust with `rustup`.
-Since we build with `--target=wasm32-unknown-unknown`, you must use nightly rust.
+Since we build with `--target=wasm32-unknown-unknown`, and rely on other [unstable features](https://doc.rust-lang.org/beta/unstable-book/the-unstable-book.html), you must use nightly rust.

 ```
 rustup default nightly